yuriiyf/elba-security/packages/test-utils/README.md

 }
 ```

+## MSW handlers

-Next, configure the request handlers in a vitest setup file:
+Configure the request handlers in a vitest setup file:

 ```ts
 import { createElbaRequestHandlers } from '@elba-security/test-utils';